photocyte/photocyte.github.io/_posts/2018-03-16-Hello-World.md

 * The jekyll posts have to be named with dashes '-' not underscores '_'
 * The "_drafts" folder is a great option to store posts in progress, and this jekyll command will serve it properly to a public IP:
 >bundle exec jekyll serve -H 192.168.0.13 -D --future --unpublished
+* [ImageMagick](https://imagemagick.org) is a great way to quickly resize & reencode images.
+I installed it with macports, and used this [bash script] to resize things (misc_files/post1/resize.sh)